-Now that my "YouTube" channel has exceeded one hundred thousand views, I feel confident to treat my fellow video makers to a modest lecture on what constitutes good practice when making videos for this medium.
+Now that my "YouTube" channel has exceeded four hundred subscribers, I feel confident to treat my fellow video makers to a modest lecture on what constitutes good practice when making videos for this medium.

 Get straight to the point and start with your video's substance in the first few seconds.
 Waste no time, bandwidth, system resources, and energy with an intro, let alone a generic channel intro that is the same in each of your videos.
 Imagine someone watching all of your videos and having to sit out the same intro every time again!
 Not only does this waste your viewers' time, it also provokes an enormous amount of annoyance, boredom, and aggression, and generates unneeded exhaust of harmful gasses into the Earth's atmosphere as a result of the extra energy consumption.

 Likewise, waste no time with a "preview" of what is to follow.
-The fact that such previews are typically accompanied by advice as to how to "skip the preview" betrays that viewers do not want a preview altogether.
+The fact that such previews are typically accompanied by advice as to how to "skip the preview" betrays that viewers do not want a preview altogether, and that the maker is well aware of this.
 Again, this creates tremendous annoyance, and has all the other disadvantages mentioned under the previous point.

 If you are going to convey substantial information in spoken form in your video, prepare your text, making it clear, concise, and relevant.
 Do not just turn on the camera and start rambling; except if you are a highly skilled improviser or orator, that is.

 Unless you are a composer of operas, never put music under spoken text.
 It only distracts, annoys, and makes it hard or impossible to hear or "catch" what is being said.
 The viewer can not escape this by turning down the volume because the speech becomes softer too then.